tbxiao/chauff.github.io/_posts/2016-04-28-learning-paths.md

 (maybe they just want a glimpse of them), whereas passing learners are more likely to start anwering questions when they see them.
 Binge watching (watching one video after another) is more prevalent among the non-passers.

-The paper (10 pages, double column) contains many more insights into how the designed vs. executed learning paths differ across MOOCs and across learners.
-In the upcoming months we will expand our analyses across many more MOOCs and explore whether those designed-vs-executed learning paths insights can aid our MOOC instructors/designers not just in a post-hoc analysis of their MOOCs, but on the fly, whilst running them.
+The paper (10 pages of double column insights) contains many more analyses of how the designed vs. executed learning paths differ across MOOCs and across learners.
+In the upcoming months we will expand our work, investigate a larger number of MOOC and explore whether those designed-vs-executed learning paths insights can aid our MOOC instructors/designers not just in a post-hoc analysis of their courses, but also on the fly, whilst running them.